benedikt-haug/docker_stack/README.md

 # docker_stack
 This module contains my docker stack yaml files.
+All of them should run in docker swarm mode.